aposin/openinsuranceplatform/CONTRIBUTING.md

 - Keep your change as focused as possible.
 If there are multiple changes you would like to make that are not dependent upon each other, submit them as separate pull requests.
 - Write [good commit messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).

+- Do submit one pull request to address one issue.
+- Do submit two pull request to address two issues.
+- Do submit pull requests for typo fixes in documentation or comments.
+This is the easiest and most welcome way to get your name added to the contributor list.
+- Do not submit a large surprise Pull Request.
+Discuss the need for it and the merits of your approach first.
+- Do not be surprised or get upset when you ignore the above and your Pull Request gets closed.
+- Do not expect all Pull Requests to lead to being merged.
+- Do not expect others to coach you through your Pull Request.

 ## Code Change Guidelines and Quality Standards

-The contributed code, task, concept or design needs to fit into the general system architecture and must provide the following key principles found in our [coding_manifest][quality-manifest].
+The contributed code, task, concept or design needs to fit into the general system architecture and must provide the following key principles found in our [coding manifest][quality-manifest].

 All code contributions should contain the following: